 As a triathlete, you train a lot and you EAT a lot!
 What are you eating?
 Healthy choices or not so healthy choices?
 Are you eating enough or too much?
-Are you eating too much carbohydrates (CHO) and to little protein or fat?
+Are you eating too many carbohydrates (CHO) and too little protein or fat?
 (BTW: FAT is good for you.
 You will not get “fat” by eating fat.)

 My survey this past month that you all filled out, showed me that a lot of people were asking about nutrition outside of racing, the everyday life of eating.
 I started thinking about what I do in my everyday life nutrition and the choices I make for myself as a triathlete and a coach.
 So, I came up with “Five Rulon Rules for Every Day Nutrition.”

 - Journaling will keep you accountable.
 It will show you what you are eating, how much you are eating and if you have an equal amount of CHO, protein and fat.

 - Next question that you may have.
 How should I eat or consume?
 Here is a calculator that may help you to have an idea of what to consume and I generally go with the Zone Diet of 40% CHO, 30% Protein and 30% Fat.
 I work better with that!

 - My Fitness Pal is one of the best choices out there for journaling, instead of writing it all down.